Generalist Equivariant Transformer Towards 3D Molecular Interaction Learning

 \section{Related Work}

-\paragraph{Molecular Interaction and Representation} Various types of molecules across different domains~\citep{du2016insights, elfiky2020anti, jones1996principles} can form interactions, the strength of which are usually measured by the energy gap between the unbound and bound states of the molecules (i.e. affinity)~\citep{gilson1997statistical}.
-Particularly, we focus on interactions between two proteins~\citep{jones1996principles}, as well as between a protein and a small molecule~\citep{du2016insights}, both of which are widely explored in the machine learning community~\citep{kong2022conditional, luo2023rotamer, luo2022antigen, somnath2021multi, stark20223d, wang2022learning}.
+\textbf{Molecular Interaction and Representation} \ Various types of molecules across different domains~\citep{du2016insights, elfiky2020anti, jones1996principles} can form interactions, the strength of which are usually measured by the energy gap between the unbound and bound states of the molecules (\emph{i.e.} affinity)~\citep{gilson1997statistical}.
+We primarily investigate interactions between two proteins~\citep{jones1996principles} and between a protein and a small molecule~\citep{du2016insights}, both of which are widely explored in the machine learning community~\citep{kong2022conditional, luo2023rotamer, luo2022antigen, somnath2021multi, stark20223d, wang2022learning}.
+Furthermore, we embark on a pioneering effort to involve RNA/DNAs, which is a challenging endeavor due to the limited availability of such data.
 Small molecules are usually represented by graphs where nodes are atoms~\citep{atz2021geometric, hoogeboom2022equivariant, xu2022geodiff, zaidi2022pre}, but there are also explorations on subgraph-level decomposition of molecules by mining motifs~\citep{geng2023novo, jin2018junction, kong2022molecule}.
 Proteins are built upon residues, which are predefined sets of atoms~\citep{richardson1981anatomy}, and thus have mainly two categories of representations according to the granularity of graph nodes: atom-level and residue-level.
 Atom-level representations, as the name suggests, decompose proteins into single atoms~\citep{townshend2020atom3d} and discard the hierarchy of proteins.
 Residue-level representations either exert pooling on the atoms~\citep{jin2022antibody}, or directly use residue-specific features~\citep{anand2022protein, shi2022protein, somnath2021multi, wang2022learning} which is limited to proteins.
-Despite the differences in building blocks, the basic units (i.e. atoms) are shared across different types of molecules, and so do the fundamental regularities.
-Therefore, it is valuable to construct a unified representation of different type of molecules, which is explored in this paper.
+Similarly, RNA/DNAs also have atom-level and nucleobase-level representations~\citep{avsec2021effective, watson1953structure}.
+Despite the differences in building blocks, the basic units (\emph{i.e.} atoms) are shared across different molecular domains, and so do the fundamental interaction physics.
+Therefore, it is valuable to construct a unified representation for different molecular domains, which is explored in this paper.